Fishing in Savannah, GA Guide

 - The Continental Shelf slopes gradually deeper for around 80 miles before meeting the Gulf Stream, so while pelagics can be targeted from Savannah, reef fishing is far more common.

 - The state of Georgia has constructed a number of popular artificial reefs which hold lots and lots of fish, and when deciding where to fish in the ocean, these are top destinations.
 You can find their exact locations by visiting the Georgia Department of Natural Resources Offshore Artificial Reefs webpage.
+Watch our Reef Fishing 101 tutorial for tips when you go.

 What to Fish for in Savannah: Top Species List